Welcome to Cleveland Clinic Mercy Hospital’s Dental Residency Program.

 Knowledge and skills are provided in:

-- Selection of appropriate radiological procedure for various diagnostic needs
+- Selection of appropriate radiological procedure for various diagnostic needs.

-- Head, face, and neck X-rays as dental diagnostic tools
+- Head, face, and neck X-rays as dental diagnostic tools.

-- Review of abnormal head and neck radiographic anatomy
+- Review of abnormal head and neck radiographic anatomy.

-- Oral surgery experience
+- Oral surgery experience.

 - Knowledge and skills are provided in:

-- Emergency treatment of maxillofacial trauma
+- Emergency treatment of maxillofacial trauma.

-- Diagnosis and treatment of facial fractures and lacerations
+- Diagnosis and treatment of facial fractures and lacerations.

-- Basic surgical procedures
+- Basic surgical procedures.

-- Problems of oral surgery management and referral
+- Problems of oral surgery management and referral.

-Find details on applying to Mercy Hospital’s Dental Residency Program:
+Application for Mercy Hospital's Dental Residency Program: